uhyo/better-typescript-lib/docs/diff/es5.d.ts.md

 +   * @param value A JavaScript value, usually an object or array, to be converted.
     * @param replacer A function that transforms the results.
     * @param space Adds indentation, white space, and line break characters to the return-value JSON text to make it easier to read.
+    * @throws {TypeError} If a circular reference or a BigInt value is found.
     */
 -  stringify(
 -    value: any,